Emergent conformal boundaries from finite-entanglement scaling in matrix product states

 This model also realizes the Ising CFT at $h=1$ between a symmetry breaking phase and an SPT phase protected by the on-site $\Z_2^\sigma\times\Z_2^\tau$ symmetry.
 The new term is related to the usual transverse field term in Eq.~\ref{Eq:ising_chain} through a global unitary transformation, which can be viewed as a symmetry twist of the quantum Ising spin chain \cite{gapless_spt_2017, symmetry_enrich_ruben_2021, symmetry_enrich_yu_2022}.
 This twist results in a different entanglement boundary $B_e$~\cite{symmetry_enrich_yu_2022, appendix}.
 This is confirmed by the numerical data from the MPS simulation as shown in Fig.~\ref{fig_z2k}, where we show the entanglement spectrum of the nonsymmetric and $\Z_2$-symmetric MPS at the critical point.
-Although the MPS states share similar bulk properties with the conventional Ising transition in Fig.~\ref{fig_ising}, the operator contents realized in the entanglement spectrum are very different.
+Although the MPS share similar bulk properties with the conventional Ising transition in Fig.~\ref{fig_ising}, the operator contents realized in the entanglement spectrum are very different.
 The physical boundary $B_p$ is the same as in the untwisted Ising model Eq.~\ref{Eq:ising_chain}, but now the entanglement boundary $B_e$ is a superposition of up and down fixed boundary states \cite{gapless_spt_2017,symmetry_enrich_yu_2022}.
 It appears that the entanglement boundary inherits the nature of the SPT phase transition, even when the bulk states are ordered.
 As a result, in the symmetric phase the entanglement spectrum has an exact double degeneracy for each level due to the symmetry twisted $B_e$~\cite{appendix}.

 \parR{Conclusions and outlook.} In this work we have studied the entanglement spectrum in infinite MPS from the BCFT viewpoint.
 The entanglement Hamiltonian can be described by a BCFT with an entanglement and physical conformal boundary at low energies.
 We have explicitly related the effect of an entanglement cutoff to a relevant deformation of the CFT describing the critical point.
 By controlling the symmetry of the MPS, we can alter this deformation and thus the physical boundary.
-The entanglement boundary, on the other hand, is related to the phase transition mechanism, and can be changed in a topological phase transition between a SPT and a symmetry-breaking phase.
-In this transition, the entanglement boundary is affected by the symmetry twist and inherits the properties of the SPT.
+The entanglement boundary, on the other hand, is related to the lattice model and phase transition mechanism.
+We expect that our work will prove very valuable for extracting universal scaling properties of 1+1 dimensional quantum critical points with tensor networks.